ThejasBK/Django/API working/README.md

 This is based on developing API's and obtaining the required information in the form of JSON for further frontend operations.
+The working API was then deployed on PytonAnywhere as it is very wasy to use.
+Some other platforms where it can deployed include Heroku, AWS, GCP etc.